 The SEO landscape is too heavy set with competition.
-There’s just too few important search engine slots for everyone to compete for– 10 on the first page to be exact.
+There’s just too few important search engine results page slots for everyone to compete for– 10 on the first page to be exact.
 People have been doing optimization work since the time immemorial.
 This means there is far less keyword real estate for us to play with, especially for newer people in the business.

 There are a few ways, however, that you can do to bridge the gap between fighting it out with the ones that came before and carving a path for your business.
 Here’s how you make do:

 Make Your Own Niche and Stand Out

 Creating your own niche market should always be a target even above and beyond SEO.
 Your product will always have somebody who needs it; it’s just a matter of positioning yourself properly for it.
 Distinguishing what makes your business different – what makes you better than everyone else.
 This is called Unique Selling Proposition or USP.